AdobeDocs/commerce-learn.en/help/app-builder/first-app/env-file.md

 * Introduction to the .env file and its purpose
 * How to generate the .env file
 * how to append the file to add new secrets
-* Ensure this file is never committed because it contains sensitive information
+* Avoid committing this file because it contains sensitive information

 >[!VIDEO](https://video.tv.adobe.com/v/3416593)